 While Northeast Montana is not a popular tourist destination, visitors to the region will find plenty of fun and interesting things to see and do.
 From dinosaurs to Lewis and Clark, the history in the region is colorful and a personal visit helps bring that fascinating history to life.
 You'll find many opportunities for wildlife watching and water recreation.
-Here are my recommendations for fun things to do during your Northeast Montana visit:
+Below are recommendations for fun things to do during your Northeast Montana visit.

 Fort Peck and Fort Peck Lake

 Impounded behind Fort Peck Dam, this huge reservoir on the Missouri River extends for well over 110 miles.
 A massive sidearm brings the lake's size to 245,000 acres, which makes it the largest lake in Montana by area.
 With miles and miles of shoreline, Fort Peck Lake is a popular recreation destination.
 Campgrounds, parks, and recreation areas surround the lake.
 The town of Fort Peck is located at the north end of the reservoir, near the dam.
 In addition to all the recreation opportunities, you'll find several interesting attractions to explore when visiting Fort Peck Lake.

 - Fort Peck Interpretive Center - The exhibits at this museum provides a great overview of the natural and human history of Northeast Montana.
 Highlights include an excellent collection of dinosaur fossils and casts, displays covering Fort Peck Dam construction, and an aquarium devoted to native fish.

 - Powerhouse Museum and Tour - Guided tours of the Fort Peck Dam powerhouse, including its museum, depart from the Interpretive Center.

 - Fort Peck Fish Hatchery - Walleye, chinook salmon, and northern pike are among the species raised at this modern, highly-automated fish hatchery.